 Ensuring the safety and security of our users' information is important to us at Grammarly.
 We maintain protections and practice privacy by design.

 To serve our users, Grammarly collects necessary information, such as username, email address, and contact and language preferences.
 Read more in our Privacy Policy.
-Any user can submit a request in the account hub to view all data associated with their account.
-You can also find information about the small number of trusted third-party processors that help us provide our services.
+Any user can submit a request in the account hub to view data associated with their account.
+You can also find information about the trusted processors and service providers that help us provide our services.

 All users have access to our Product Improvement and Training control, which gives them the ability to opt out of allowing Grammarly to use their content to improve its products or train its models.
 We do not train on any content from certain business users or users whose accounts originate in the EU or UK, automatically.
 Further, individual users can control where Grammarly operates—for instance, in a browser, and on the desktop—which affects how much of your data it processes.